Have I written for ten thousand hours? I’m not sure.

 Vigorous writing is concise.
 A sentence should contain no unnecessary words, a paragraph no unnecessary sentences… This requires not that the writer make all his sentences short, or that he avoid all detail and treat his subjects only in outline, but that he make every word tell.William Strunk Jr in The Elements of Style

 But one further indicator I do pay attention to is the Flesch reading-ease score.
-I aim to write texts in the plain English advocated by Ernest Gower and William Strunk Jr. This means I try to write to achieve a Flesch score in the 60-70 range (“Easily understood by 13- to 15-year-old students”.)
+I aim to write texts in Plain English (as advocated by Ernest Gower and William Strunk Jr).
+This means I try to write to achieve a Flesch score in the 60-70 range (“Easily understood by 13- to 15-year-old students”.)
 Left to my own devices my writing happily wanders off down the overgrown paths of the 30-50 range (“Difficult to read”.)